ksytwu100/text-editor/README.md

 ## Installation

-The generation of the files are in the code.
-The followings are for reference.
+The generation of the files is in the code.
+The following are for reference.

 npm install --save-dev html-webpack-plugin
 When run webpack plugins, the HTML, service worker, and a manifest file have generated.